WSC has a long tradition of fundraising for a charity each season – usually a small local charity.

 For more information please visit Above & Beyond web site.

 For 2016 – 2017, the club Charity was Headway Bristol, who provide cognitive and social rehabilitation for adults with brain injury, and support and respite for their families through their comprehensive range of services.
+The club was able to present a cheque for £2589.50 to a representative during the Charity Dance in July.

 For 2015 – 2016, the club Charity was Bristol NW Foodbank, a charity run across the Avonmouth, Henbury, Clifton, Hotwells and Kingsweston electoral wards.
 Bristol NW Foodbank is part of a national network of 400+ Foodbanks, affiliated to the Trussell Trust.